Sky Day | Sept. 20-21

 Look up.
 Take a picture.
 Bring us together.

 Founded by Ben Whitehouse, the SkyDay Project is a free citizen art project that encourages people all around the world to stop, #LookUp at our sky, and reflect on how beautiful, dynamic, and important it is to all of us.

-Participants are encouraged to photograph the sky as they see it (the sky only and nothing else), and submit their photos directly through the SkyDay Project website (remember to chose the Adler Planetarium Gallery!) or by Tweeting using BOTH these two hashtags #skydayproject and #adlerplanet for a chance to be featured on a live photostream in the Adler’s Welcome Gallery the weekend of September 20!
+Participants are encouraged to photograph the sky as they see it (the sky only and nothing else), and submit their photos directly through the SkyDay Project website (remember to chose the Adler Planetarium Gallery!) or by Tweeting using BOTH these two hashtags #skydayproject and #adlerplanet for a chance to be featured on a live photostream in the Adler’s Welcome Gallery the on September 21!

 Teachers and classrooms are encouraged to participate in Sky Day.
 Learn how you can engage your classroom with this handy guide!